MelTravelz/JSON_archives/README.md

 - Do some fancy-pantsy logic
 - Return JSON

+Additionally:
-Additionally, for each option first import the json file labeled "clean".
-Once you have your code up and running, try importing the file labeled "edgy."
-This should break like everything and since we are software developers we solve problems, refactor our code, and get it working once again!
+- For each Option below, work with the json file labeled "clean" first.
+- Once you have your code up and running, try importing the file labeled "edgy."
+(This should break everything... but fear not!
+You are a software developer and you solve problems, you refactor code, and you get it working once again!)

-For each directory here, you'll see a README with the challenge details and the json files you need.
+Within each directory here, you'll see a README with the challenge details and the json files you need.
 Solve the challenge with the Option 1 restrictions, then Option 2, and then Option 3.
+Choose any language/framework you like.

-Do not pressure yourself to finish all in one day.
-Maybe one a day?
+And do not pressure yourself to finish all in one day!
+Maybe complete an Option a day.
 Make sure you drink water, step outside occationally, and take 5-minutes breaks as you work.
 You got this!

 ---